lacassef/recodexapicodeexamples/sklpha/endpoints/ARTICLES.md

 - **sort** `query`: The "sort" parameter enables users to specify the sorting order of the comments.
 Users can set the value to "-top_parent_id" to sort the comments in descending order based on the top parent ID.

 - **articleLinksSelf** `query`: The "articleLinksSelf" parameter allows users to specify the self-link found in the articles list.
-The purpose and usage of this parameter are not explicitly described in the documentation, and its type is set to "string".

 - **comment_ids** `query`: The "comment_ids" parameter enables users to specify a list of comment IDs separated by commas.
 The API will retrieve comments with the specified IDs.